NOAA-SWPC/Operations-Clock/README.md

 To launch the clock, either launch locally or via a webserver one of these html files.
 For best appearance, full screen the browser.
 Make sure the computer running the web browser has a system clock in sync with the atomic clock.

 One popular complete clock solution is to set up a raspberry pi connected to a monitor and boot it into a full screen browser with this clock.
+See PiClockSetup instructions for example instructions.

 ## Clocks: